triplom/shiny-python/README.md

    # Command to run the application
    CMD ["shiny", "run", "--app", "app.py", "--port", "8000", "--host", "0.0.0.0"]
+   # For Gunicorn # Command to run the application using Gunicorn with Uvicorn workers
+   # CMD ["gunicorn", "app:app", "--bind", "0.0.0.0:8080", "-k", "uvicorn.workers.UvicornWorker"]
    ```

 2. **Build the Docker Image**